ninjaboy/book-exploring-async-basics/src/11_final_code.md

             self.run_callbacks();

             // ===== 5.
 CHECK =====
-            // an set immidiate function could be added pretty easily but we
+            // an set immediate function could be added pretty easily but we
             // won't do that here

             // ===== 6.
 CLOSE CALLBACKS ======